bradyjoslin/assembllm/README.md

   -t, --temperature string   The temperature to use -r, --role string          The role to use
-      --raw                  Raw output without formatting -h, --help                 help for ayeye
+      --raw                  Raw output without formatting -v, --version              Print the version
+  -h, --help                 help for assembllm
 ```

 ## Plugins

 Plug-ins are powered by [Extism](https://extism.org), a cross-language framework for building web-assembly based plug-in systems.

-### Plugin Configuration
+### Plug-in Configuration

-`assembllm` chat completion plugins are defined in `config.yml`.
+`assembllm` chat completion plugins are defined in `~/.assembllm/config.yaml`.
 Each plugin is defined by:

 - `name`: unique name for the plugin
-- `source`: a reference to the built wasm file for the plug-in.
-Can be defined by specifying a path or an http location
+- `source`: a reference to plug-in wasm file.
+Can be a file path or http location.
-- `hash`: sha 256-based hash of the specified wasm file for validation.
+- `hash`: sha 256-based hash of the wasm file for validation.
 Optional, but recommended.
-- `apiKey`: the environment variable containing the API Key for the plugin's service
+- `apiKey`: environment variable name containing the API Key for the plugin's service
 - `url`: the base url for the service used by the plug-in.
 By default the plug-ins cannot make http calls, this grants access to the plug-in to call the API resource.
-- `model`: default model to use if one isn't specified
+- `model`: default model to use
 - `wasi`: whether or not the plugin requires WASI

+### Plug-in Architecture

 `assembllm` acts as a [host application](https://extism.org/docs/concepts/host-sdk) that uses the Extism SDK to and is responsible for handling the user experience and interacting with the LLM chat completion plug-ins defined using Extism's [Plug-in Development Kits (PDKs)](https://extism.org/docs/concepts/pdk).

 To be compatible with `assembllm`, each plugin must expose two functions via the PDK:

-- **Models**: provides a list of models supported by the plugin
+- **Models**: provides a list of models supported by the plug-in
 - **Completion**: takes a string prompt and returns a completions response

-Each plugin is also provided a configuration data:

-- `api_key`: user's API Key to use for the API service call
-- `model`: LLM model to use for completions response
-- `temperature`: temperature value for the completion response
-- `role`: prompt to use as the system message for the prompt

 ### models Function

-The `models` function returns an array of objects.
+A `models` function should be exported by the plug-in and return an array of models supported by the LLM.
 Each object has the following properties:

 - `name` (string): The name of the model.
 - `aliases` (array): An array of strings, each string is an alias for the model.
-- `max_input_chars` (integer): The maximum number of input characters the model can handle.
-- `fallback` (string): The name of the fallback model.

 Sample response: